 The basis of ADB's safeguard policy is to ensure that no person is left worse off after the construction and operation of the project than they were before it.
-Undertaking the environmental assessment will ensure that at an early stage of the activity, all potential direct, indirect, cumulative and induced environmental impacts and risks to physical, biological, socioeconomic, and physical cultural resources are identified and corresponding mitigation measures are in place.
+Undertaking the environmental assessment will ensure that at an early stage of the activity, all potential direct, indirect, cumulative, and induced environmental impacts and risks to physical, biological, socioeconomic, and physical cultural resources are identified and corresponding mitigation measures are in place.

-The construction stage of the project shall be the responsibility of the Authority, with no direct responsibility of the borrower.
-However, the borrower through its PIU shall ensure that relevant environment impact assessment and management measures are undertaken at the project sites.
+The construction stage of the project shall be the responsibility of the Authority, with no direct responsibility of the SPV.
+However, the SPV through its PIU shall ensure that relevant environment impact assessment and management measures are undertaken at the project sites.

-The PIU, with the support of consultants, will conduct the assessment and prepare the required IEE.
+The PIU, with the support of consultants, will conduct the assessment and prepare the required IEE for greenfield depot where the electric bus depot must be constructed.
 The assessment and preparation of the report (i.e. IEE and EMP) is required for each activity at the electric bus depot and shall be in accordance with ADB Safeguard Requirements 1: Environment.

 The process of impact assessment requires two main sets of information - the specific sub-activities that may cause an impact and the information on the valued environment receptors (VERs).
 Identifying sub-activities which may significantly affect the environment should be carried out in a systematic manner.
-Site-specific information, including environment baseline on physical, biological, socioeconomic and physical cultural resources needs to be presented for all activities.
+Site-specific information, including environment baseline on physical, biological, socioeconomic, and physical cultural resources needs to be presented for all activities.
 The information should be collected through site visits and surveys within the activity's area of influence, as well as available sources of secondary information.
 The data required to conduct the assessment needs to relate to the activity being assessed and the activity's area of influence.